Discrete approximations for sums of m-dependent random variables: Results

 \begin{theorem} Let conditions (\ref{nu12}) and (\ref{lambda}) be satisfied.
 Then, for all $n$,

 \end{theorem}

 If all $X_i\sim Be(1,p_i)$ are independent, then the order of accuracy in (\ref{PV}) is correct (see, for example \citep{BHJ92}) and is equal to $C\sum_1^np_i^2(1\vee\sum_1^np_i)^{-1}$.
 Similarly, in (\ref{PVA}) the order of accuracy is $C(\max p_i)^2$.
 As one can expect, the accuracy of approximation is trivial, if all $p_i$ are uniformly bounded from zero, i.e., $p_i>C$.
+The accuracy of approximation is much better for $\G$. \begin{theorem} Let conditions (\ref{nu12}) and (\ref{lambda}) be satisfied.
+Then, for all $n$,